PietroZanotta/PietroZanotta/README.md

 ### About Me :
 I'm an eclectic developer from Italy whose main passions are:
 - 🔭: numerical methods and scientific computing;
-- ⛓️: blockchain technology and real world asset tokenization;
-- ⚛️: quantum computing and quantum algorithms.
+- ⚛️: SciML and quantum machine learning.

 In my free time I:
 - 🌱: explore technical content writing;